What To Do in Casco Viejo, Panama

-During my visit to Casco Viejo, I chose to live somewhat like a local and stay in an apartment.
+During the visit to Casco Viejo, we chose to live somewhat like a local and stay in a central apartment by the Arco Chato.
 My airbnb stay, directly across from Arco Chato, far exceeded my expectations and allowed me to experience the historical town just steps away from my front door.

 To book the apartment or learn more, check out the Airbnb listing here.